ctrlaltdan/ctrlaltdan.github.io/_posts/2017-12-01-entity-framework-core-range-query-extension.md

 This solution worked great for my team’s project and we managed to eliminate a few hundred lines of code in the process!

-The generated SQL looks pretty tidy too 😀
+The generated SQL looks pretty tidy too :D

-— Dan
+&mdash; Dan